 The game of course has improved graphics, and they look pretty good considering that this is a handheld game.
 The Chinese PC port has some improvements and runs in 60fps.

 The music score is updated from the Dawn of Ys.
 Yes, most of the great songs are back!
 They sound amazing and like all rpgs with good music it just makes everything else so much better.
-While i like the reworked songs, Dawn of Ys was released on CD and the original quality is amazing so in the end i actually like the old OST better.
+While I like the reworked songs, Dawn of Ys was released on CD and the original quality is so amazing that in the end I actually like the old OST better.

 All in all, a very good game but I am expecting more from Ys VIII: The Lacrimosa of Dana for when it gets an updated port for the PS4.
 Ys VIII on the Vita and the May PS4 release are Japanese only for now but I am sure that will change very soon.

-Ultimately i would recommend playing Ys IV: The Dawn of Ys instead of this one but give this one a chance if you just can’t get enough of Ys!
+Ultimately I would recommend playing Ys IV: The Dawn of Ys instead of this one but give this one a chance if you just can’t get enough of Ys and/or if you can’t deal with the “oldness” of the PC Engine original!

 Lasting appeal 8